oluwatobicode/connect-four-gane/README.md

 ## 🎯 Game Logic Highlights

-The CPU's decision-making process follows a priority-based strategy:
+The CPU's decision making process follows a priority based strategy:
 1️⃣ Checks for obvious wins
 2️⃣ Blocks the player's winning moves
 3️⃣ Prioritizes center wins for strategic advantage 4️⃣ Incorporates randomization for unpredictable gameplay

+## 🤖 Couple of things I plan to advance it with

+1. A multi player game room with voice chat features
+2. Ability to join a room
+3. Ability to create a game room with you and your friends
+4. Ability to view a room
+5. Dropping disc animation
+6. Ability to set the game difficulty

 ## 🚀 Getting Started